Al Mooney: Early life

 Albert W. "Al" Mooney was born in Denver, Colorado, on 12 April 1906.
 His older brother Arthur was born on 10 July 1904.
 Their father John was an engineer who designed railroad tunnels and trestles for the Denver & Rio Grande, and he taught his sons about drafting and layout.
 Both young men worked for the railroad when they were not in school.

 Mooney's interest in airplane design began while still in grade school and grew as he progressed to high school.
-While in high school, he realized that he excelled at mathematics, and many possibilities lie within it.
+While in high school, he realized that he excelled at mathematics, and that his understanding of it offered many possibilities for him.
 Seeking information on aircraft, Mooney asked his teacher what he should study that would best allow him to design safe airplanes, but he was told there was no such thing as a safe aircraft and he should wait until college before pursuing the topic.
 Realizing his current schooling would provide limited access to his desires, he began spending time at the Denver Public Library, where he read all the available handbooks for pilots and designers.